lorrainescanlon/brendan-the-navigator/README.md

 - **_Footer:_** A footer containing social media links.

 ### Skeleton
-The website is desinged with a simple hierarchical structure which the use can navigate through with ease.
+The website is desinged with a simple hierarchical structure which the user can navigate through with ease.

 Wireframes were created using Balsamiq software.
 Frames were drafted for both mobile and larger screens.
 View the wireframe designs here ![Wireframe](docs/wireframes/brendanwireframes.pdf)